Background: ICT includes things like smartphones or

 consider careers in information and communication technology, a

-held on the fourth Thursday of April every year.
+on the fourth Thursday of April every year.
 As Girl Scouts, we

 celebrate Girls in ICT Day because by developing an app or learning to